 While the member states have full responsibility for defining their health policies and for the organisation and delivery of healthcare, the Council adopts, together with the European Parliament, legislation relating to the quality and safety of human organs and blood, patients' rights in cross-border healthcare and the quality and safety of medicines and medical devices.

 As regards consumer protection, the Council adopts, together with the European Parliament, EU-wide rules to protect the health and safety of consumers, as well as their economic interests.

-Priorities of the Employment, Social Policy, Health and Consumer Affairs Council during the Slovak presidency
+Priorities of the Employment, Social Policy, Health and Consumer Affairs Council during the Maltese presidency

 The Maltese presidency will prepare draft conclusions to promote initiatives aimed at incentivising those in unemployment to enter the labour market.
 It will also place considerable importance on the labour mobility package and will strive to facilitate the negotiations regarding the targeted revision of the posting of workers directive.
 Furthermore, the Maltese presidency will continue the work related to the protection of workers against work-related cancer through the negotiations on the revision of the carcinogens directive.